rapid7/chef-etcd/README.md

  * `*_port`, `*_listen`, and `*_host` attributes are used to simplify the composition of various `*-url` arguments.
 Arrays passed to these attributes will result in geometric compositions, including the `protocol` arrtibute in the respective argument: `-advertise-client-urls http://client_host[0]:client_port[0],http://client_host[0]:client_port[1],http://client_host[1]:client_port[0],...`
  * Static peers are added using the `peer(name, protocol, host, client_port, peer_port)` method.
 The node's `-initial-cluster` argument will be composed from a merge of `protocol`, `host`, and `peer_port` parameters as well as the nodes own 'peer_host:peer_port' set.

-The `discovery` attribute enabled different configuration arguments specific to the respecive clustering method. `:static`, `:etcd`, and `:dns` are features of etcd.
+The `discovery` attribute enables different configuration arguments specific to the respecive clustering method. `:static`, `:etcd`, and `:dns` are features of etcd.
 The `:aws` discovery method is implemented by this cookbook.
 It uses the EC2 tags API to find peers for cluster bootstrapping.

-*NOTES on using the `:aws` discovery method:*
+**NOTES on using the `:aws` discovery method:**
  * The etcd node name will be forced to `node['ec2']['instance_id']` for consistancy.
 This allows nodes to build a cluster list without having to exchange additional data (e.g. via a special AWS tag).
  * EC2 nodes' `private_dns_name` parameters will be used for peer addresses.
 Default peer ports must be used.
 Peers must all be configured with the same transport protocol.
  * The `:aws` discovery method requires the `aws` cookbook.
 You must add it to your downstream dependencies and include the `aws::default` recipe before defining resources that use the `:aws` discovery method!